demon Andromalius Ars Goetia

 His main power is the recovery of stolen property.
 When summoned, he exerts spiritual pressure on the thief, compelling them to return what they stole.
 This is not a choice by the thief, but a result of Andromalius’s authority.

 Secondly, Andromalius has the power to expose “underhand dealing.”
 This refers to conspiracies, secret plots, and dishonest business arrangements.
 He reveals these by stripping away the secrecy protecting the perpetrators, bringing their actions into the light.
-This power extends to the punishment of the guilty.
-Once a thief or a deceiver is identified, Andromalius is said to inflict various forms of suffering or misfortune on them as a penalty for their crimes.

 He is also known for finding hidden treasures, a trait common among earth-related Goetic spirits.
 This shows his control over things that are buried or kept secret.